Let’s start with a harrowing statistic:

 Why Should I Take and Pass the Civil Service Exam?

-Passing this exam grants you Civil Service Eligibility which is one of the qualifications you need to meet if you want to work in a government office or agency.
+Passing this exam grants you Civil Service Eligibility, one of the qualifications you need to meet if you want to work in a government office or agency.

 Depending on what government position you’re aiming for, you may either take the Subprofessional level exam, which will enable you to apply for first-level positions like crafts, clerical, trades, and custodial service positions; and the Professional level exam, the more challenging exam given to those who want to qualify for first- and second-level government positions (up to Division Chief) that deal with professional, technical, and scientific work.